-From the Vegetation map from Cape Farm mapper (Appendix D), the vegetation that would have been present on the site include Lourensford Alluvium Fynbos.
+From the vegetation map from Cape Farm mapper (Appendix D), vegetation that would have been present on site include Elgin Shale Fynbos.
 According to the National Environmental Management: Biodiversity Act 10 of 2004 (NEMBA), National List of Ecosystems that are threatened and in need of protection, this type of vegetation is classified as critically endangered.
-Although, from the site photographs (Appendix C) and Figure 1 above it is clear that site has been completely transformed with kikuyu grass dominating on site.
-The area immediately west and north of the proposed site is characterised by some tall Bluegum trees
+However, from the site photographs (Appendix C) and the figures above it is clear that site has been completely transformed with some areas covered with grass and some bare soil areas.
+The tree to be removed is a Celtis sinensis and is an alien tree.